maxdeviant/degree/stark.md

 #Compliance
 >"All I want is compliance with my wishes, after reasonable discussion." – Winston Churchill

+Each developer is to be held to the defined standards for compliance.
+This serves to establish a uniform process across the entire development process and ultimately lead to high-quality code.

+All standards for compliance can be found in the [compliance](/compliance/index.md) docs.

 #Debriefing
 >"It is easy to be wise after the event." – Arthur Conan Doyle

+At the end of each iteration, some time should be allotted for debriefing team members on the completed iteration.